Cost Estimation Software – A Comparison

 Bottom Line

 You can use LineLab to estimate production costs.
-However, LineLab is not a classic cost estimation tool, but a new and different method.
-It captures the interplay of operations, not just separate steps, and permits more detailed modeling.
-LineLab does not use databases of historical correlation data, but it can achieve higher accuracy, and truly shines when pioneering new designs and processes.
+However, LineLab is not a classic cost-estimation tool but a new, different methodology.
+It captures the interplay of operations—not just separate steps—and permits far more detailed modeling.
+Unlike parametric databases, LineLab doesn’t rely on historical correlation data; instead, it delivers higher accuracy and shines when pioneering new designs and processes.

-- Christensen & Dysert: "Cost Estimate Classification System - As Applied in Engineering, Procurement, and Costruction for the Process Industries", 2005
+2. Christensen & Dysert, “Cost Estimate Classification System – As Applied in Engineering, Procurement, and Construction for the Process Industries,” 2005